-Globe battles virus as cases multiply outside China
+World battles virus epidemic as cases multiply outside China

 Among the other crowded places that had officials worried: Military bases.

 The South Korean military announced additional infections among its troops, with 20 cases on its bases and some 9,570 people in isolation.
-The U.S. military, which has 28,500 troops in South Korea, confirmed the first infection of an American soldier, a 23-year-old man based at Camp Carroll near Daegu, a day after Americans said a military spouse also had contracted the illness.
+The U.S. military, which has 28,500 troops in South Korea, confirmed the first infection of an American soldier, a 23-year-old man based at Camp Carroll near Daegu, a day after the Americans said a military spouse also had contracted the illness.
 Bowling alleys, movie theaters and a golf course on four American bases in the country were closed.

 “This is a setback, it’s true, there’s no getting around that.
 But it’s not the end of the war,” Col. Edward Ballanco, commander of the U.S. Army Garrison Daegu told troops in a video message.
 “We are very well equipped to fight this thing off.”

-Italy recorded 52 new infections on Wednesday and Greece became the newest country to see a case of the virus.
+Italy recorded 78 new infections on Wednesday and Greece, North Macedonia and Romania became the newest countries to see a case of the virus.
 South Korea announced 284 new cases, largely in Daegu, bringing its total to 1,261.
 China, still the epicenter of the crisis even as new outposts caught the world’s attention, reported 406 new cases and 52 more deaths.
 The country has a total of 78,604 cases of the virus and 2,715 fatalities.

 China said Wednesday that those sickened by the virus included 555 prisoners who officials said likely became infected by guards using the same bus station as a nearby pulmonary hospital.
 In a twist, China is now heavily regulating arrivals from abroad, with authorities placing South Koreans under monitoring, state broadcaster CCTV reported, after five people on a flight showed signs of fever.